PjgZSK/learn/opengl/helloTriangle.md

         the resulting primitives to the corresponding pixels on the final screen, result in fragments
         for fragment shader to use.
     before the fragment shaders run, *clipping* is performed.
-    clipping discard all fragments that are outside your view, increasing performance
+    clipping discard all fragments that are outsIDe your view, increasing performance
 * fragment shader :
     *a fragment in OpenGL is all the data required for OpenGL to render a single pixel*
     the main purpose of fragment shader is to calculate the final color of a pixel and this